openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 ### Automated tests

-We use Github Actions to automatically validate that all notebooks work.
+We use GitHub Actions to automatically validate that all notebooks work.
 The following tests run automatically on a new notebook PR:

 - `treon`: tests that the notebooks execute without problems on all supported platforms.
 - Code check:
-  - Uses [flake8](https://github.com/pycqa/flake8) to check for unnecessary imports and variables and some style issues
+  - Uses [`flake8`](https://github.com/pycqa/flake8) to check for unnecessary imports and variables and some style issues
   - Verifies that the notebook is included in the main `README.md` and the `README.md` in the notebooks directory.
   - Runs the check_install script to test for installation issues